JohnathanBarb/pokeapi_scrapy/README.md

 ## Dependency

-For run this application, you gonna need docker and docker-compose.
+To run this application, you're going to need docker and docker-compose.
 If you don't have one of these, follow the respective guide:

 - [Docker](https://docs.docker.com/get-docker/)
 - [Docker-Compose](https://docs.docker.com/compose/install/)

-## Development
+## Running

 With the previously listed dependencies installed and configurated correctly, clone the repository and start the application